-Oregon's locally operated public transportation systems include mass transit districts, transportation districts, city and county providers, and more than 100 other transportation providers.
+Oregon's locally operated public transportation systems include mass transit districts, transportation districts, city and county providers and more than 100 other transportation providers.
 Many are senior centers and other small, private non-profit entities serving seniors and persons with disabilities.

 TriMet is the state's largest provider.
-Its district boundaries cover most of the metropolitan areas of Washington, Multnomah, and Clackamas counties.
-It operates 79 bus lines, four light rail lines with 87 stations, a commuter rail line with five stations, and LIFT (special transportation for people with disabilities).
-TriMet provided 100 million passenger trips in Fiscal Year (FY) 2013, an average of 316,700 per day.
-LIFT provided one million trips in FY 2013.
+Its district boundaries cover most of the metropolitan areas of Washington, Multnomah and Clackamas counties.
+It operates 79 bus lines, four light rail lines with 87 stations, a commuter rail line with five stations and LIFT special transportation for people with disabilities.
+TriMet provided 105.6 million passenger trips in Fiscal Year

+(FY) 2014, an average of 289,524 per day.
+LIFT provided one million trips in FY 2014.

-There are eight other transit systems in areas of 50,000 population and above in Oregon: South Metro Area Regional Transit (SMART), operated by the City of Wilsonville; Salem Area Mass Transit District (SAMTD), serving the urban area of Marion and Polk Counties; Lane Transit District (LTD), serving the urban area of Eugene/Springfield; Rogue Valley Transportation District (RVTD), serving the urban area of Medford, Ashland, and Central Point; City of Corvallis; Central Oregon Intergovernmental Council (COIC), serving the Bend area; Josephine County Transportation serving the Grants Pass area; Albany Transit Service serving the Albany urban area; and Milton-Freewater with the Confederated Tribes of Umatilla Indian Reservation (CTUIR) serving the new Walla Walla/Milton-Freewater urban area.
-Collectively, these urban agencies provided approximately 16 million bus trips in FY 2013, of which nearly one million were for older adults and people with disabilities using demand-responsive services.
+There are eight other transit systems in areas of 50,000 population and above in Oregon:

+- South Metro Area Regional Transit (SMART), operated by the City of Wilsonville; - Salem Area Mass Transit District (SAMTD), serving the urban area of Marion and Polk Counties; - Lane Transit District (LTD), serving the urban area of Eugene/Springfield; - Rogue Valley Transportation District (RVTD), serving the urban area of Medford, Ashland and Central Point; - Corvallis Transit System servicing the Corvallis area; - Central Oregon Intergovernmental Council (COIC), serving the Bend area; - Josephine County Transportation serving the Grants Pass area; and - Albany Transit Service serving the Albany urban area; as well as - Milton-Freewater with the Confederated Tribes of Umatilla Indian Reservation (CTUIR) serving the Walla Walla/Milton-Freewater urban area.

+Collectively, these urban agencies provided approximately 19.6 million bus trips in FY 2014, of which nearly one million were for older adults and people with disabilities using demand-responsive services.

-Rural transit districts include Sunset Empire Transportation District, serving Clatsop County; Hood River County Transportation District; Tillamook County Transportation District; South Clackamas Transportation District, serving the Molalla area; Basin Transit Service Transportation District, serving Klamath Falls; Grant County Transportation District; and county transportation service districts in four counties: Lincoln, Yamhill, Coos, and Curry.
-SAMTD, LTD, and COIC also provide rural service.
+Rural transit districts include:

+- Sunset Empire Transportation District, serving Clatsop County;

+- Hood River County Transportation District;

+- Tillamook County Transportation District;

+- South Clackamas Transportation District, serving the Molalla area; - Basin Transit Service Transportation District, serving Klamath Falls; - Grant County Transportation District; and - County transportation service districts in four counties: Lincoln, Yamhill, Coos and Curry.
+SAMTD, LTD and COIC also provide rural service.

-Cities and counties also operate transit services open to the general public, including the cities of Albany, Sweet Home, Lebanon, Grants Pass, Pendleton, Milton-Freewater, and Florence; and Benton, Linn, Coos, Curry, Sherman, Gilliam, Wheeler, Lake, and Harney counties.
+Cities and counties also operate transit services open to the general public, including the cities of Albany, Sweet Home, Lebanon, Grants Pass, Pendleton, Milton-Freewater, and Florence; and the counties of Benton, Linn, Coos, Curry, Sherman, Gilliam, Wheeler, Lake and Harney.

-In some rural areas of the state, a regional agency operates the service on behalf of the area, including: Community Connection of Northeast Oregon, on behalf of Wallowa, Union, and Baker Counties; Mid-Columbia Council of Governments on behalf of Wasco County; and Malheur Council on Aging and Disabilities on behalf of Malheur County, and in coordination with Payette County, Idaho.
+In some rural areas of the state, a regional agency operates the service on behalf of the area, including: Community Connection of Northeast Oregon, on behalf of Wallowa, Union and Baker Counties; Mid-Columbia Council of Governments on behalf of Wasco County; and Malheur Council on Aging and Disabilities on behalf of Malheur County and in coordination with Payette County, Idaho.

 The nine Indian Tribal governments in Oregon are also developing transit services, frequently in coordination with other local transit agencies.
-For example, Confederated Tribes of the Umatilla Indian Reservation offers regional service linking Mission and Pendleton to Walla Walla, La Grande, and the Tri-Cities in Washington.
+For example, Confederated Tribes of the Umatilla Indian Reservation offers regional service linking Mission and Pendleton to Walla Walla, La Grande and the Tri-Cities in Washington.
 The Klamath Tribes "Quail Trail" operates transit services in the Chiloquin area, linking to Basin Transit Service in Klamath Falls.
-The other tribes are in the process of developing transit services to meet the needs of the Indian communities and their needs for access to work, medical care, and other individual needs.
+The other tribes are in the process of developing transit services to meet the needs of the tribal communities and their needs for access to work, medical care and other individual needs.